vtex-soft/texsupport.ims_supported-bj/README.md

 The following files are given in the repository (or directly in `.zip` archive):

 -   `imsart.cls`, `imsart.sty` - LaTeX style files designed for *IMS* supported journals articles.
     Please do not change them.
-These files are already loaded in the respective template files;
+These files are already loaded in the template/sample files;
 -   `bj-template.tex` - the main template file should be used for article preparation;
 -   `bj-sample.pdf` - instructions for the preparation of a
     camera-ready paper in LaTeX.
 This document contains useful information regarding the structure